charlesrocabert/puutools/README.md

 </p>

 <p align="justify">
-The original code of <strong>puutools</strong> has been used for research purpose as part of the bacterial evolution simulator <a href="https://github.com/charlesrocabert/Evo2Sim">Evo<sup>2</sup>Sim</a>.
-The software has for example been used to study bacterial diversification events in batch culture setups, due to stable cross-feeding (see <a href="https://doi.org/10.1371/journal.pcbi.1005459">Rocabert et al. 2017</a>).
+The original code of <strong>puutools</strong> has been implemented for research purpose as part of the bacterial evolution simulator <a href="https://github.com/charlesrocabert/Evo2Sim">Evo<sup>2</sup>Sim</a>.
+The software has for example been used to study bacterial diversification events in batch culture setups (see <a href="https://doi.org/10.1371/journal.pcbi.1005459">Rocabert et al. 2017</a>).
 Tracking lineages and coalescence trees was an essential step in this scientific work.
 An example of simulation output is available here: https://charlesrocabert.github.io/doc/evo2sim_simulation_example/viewer/viewer.html.
 </p>

 ## CMake find module <a name="findmodule"></a>

 <p align="justify">
-This CMake module is useful to determine whether <strong>puutools</strong> package is available during the compilation of your project.
+In case your project is compiled through CMake, the following module can be used to detect whether <strong>puutools</strong> is available during compilation.
-It has also the advantage to determine the paths with no need to provide them explicitly in the <code>CMakeLists.txt</code> file.
+It has also the advantage to automatically detect the paths in the <code>CMakeLists.txt</code> file.
 </p>

 <p align="justify">
-You can download here the module: <a href="https://github.com/charlesrocabert/puutools/raw/main/cmake_find_module/FindPuuTools.cmake" target="_blank">CMake Find Module</a>
+You can download the module here: <a href="https://github.com/charlesrocabert/puutools/raw/main/cmake_find_module/FindPuuTools.cmake" target="_blank">CMake Find Module</a>
 </p>

 <p align="justify">